jzy521/marketplace/README.md

 1 hosting rest server
 2 hosting kafka server
 3 hosting database
-if we have more users, QPS will increase accordingly, we can use load balancer to dispatch rest request evenly amount rest server. if we use database like cassandra, we can horizontally scaling  database.
-For Kafka server, we can also put differnt partitions in a topic on different node. this mean these three vm can scale up.
+if we have more users, QPS will increase accordingly, we can use load balancer to dispatch rest request evenly amount rest server. if we use database like cassandra, we can horizontally scale database.
+For Kafka server, we can also put differnt partitions in a topic on different node. this mean all these three servers can scale up.
 Kafka and cassandra has built in replica functionality, which is good for stability and disaster recovery.